Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 According to popular lore, the 17 arches were built to correspond to the 17 letters in Napoleon's name.
 But no, say historians, 17 is "no more and no less than the number needed to ensure the bridge's stability in the face of the strong currents of the Garonne".

-While Napoleon did indeed commission this this bridge, he was no longer Emperor (nor even alive) by the time it was completed in 1822.
+While Napoleon did indeed commission this bridge, he was no longer Emperor (nor even alive) by the time it was completed in 1822.

 And then, a few decades ago, the bridge almost disappeared!